adielBm/english/Grammar/Tenses/Passive.md

 | Progressive | (**am/are/is) being** V3 | **(was/were) being** V3 | **will be being** V3   |
 |      Perfect	| 	**(have/has) been** V3	| 	**had been** V3	| **will have been** V3                |

->*be*-passive can be used for adjectives instead V3
+>*be*-passive can be used for adjectives instead V3.
+>The *perfect progressive* form is also grammatically correct, but very rare

 ### *get*-passive